hexeight/hexeight.github.io/about/index.md

 <center>Experiments with distributed, decentralized networks.</center>

 Recent progress in distributed ledgers, filesystems and networks got me interested in the possiblities of a truely decentralized computing network.
-Hexeight (0x8) is where I plan to archive my experiments and thoughts that align with these possibilities.
+[0x8](http://0x8.in) (hexeight) is where I plan to archive my experiments and thoughts that align with these possibilities.
 Not every project here might make good business sense.
 My intention here is to learn through experimentation.

 I welcome anyone willing to contribute with pull requests.